Although Daasity is a trusted data solution used by thousands of consumer brands, reporters didn’t know them or the wins that come from clean data

 Knowing that Daasity has its finger on the pulse of data warehousing, we highlighted a trend amongst consumer brands that generated a Digiday feature story filled with multiple quotes from Daasity’s CEO, Dan LeBlanc.

-Even working without the staples in B2B tech PR such as research reports and consumer surveys, we were able to position Daasity’s CEO as a go-to source that could speak to how fast-growing consumer brands centralize and use their sales/marketing/inventory data.
+Even working without the staples in B2B tech PR such as research reports, studies, and consumer surveys, we were able to position Daasity’s CEO as a go-to source that could speak to how fast-growing consumer brands centralize and use their sales/marketing/inventory data.
 Relevant online magazines including Digiday and Modern Retail came calling.